amaarora/amaarora.github.io/_posts/2020-02-18-annotatedGPT2.md

         out      = self.c_proj(out)
         return out
 ```
+> Another way to implement `Attention` is explained in the `Extras` section at the bottom of this blog.
+I find it to be more intuitive and easy to compare with the research paper.
+It utilizes Linear layers instead of `CONV1D` to cast inputs to `Q`, `K` and `V` matrices.
+The reason why we haven't used it is because we use the pretrained weights for `CONV1D` layer from Hugging Face.

 #### Multi-Head Attention
 > The below extract is from the paper [Attention is all you need](https://arxiv.org/abs/1706.03762).